dkrasne/visualizing_intertextuality/src/index.md

 		<h4>How to use this chart</h4>
 		<p style="font-size:smaller;">Mouse over a cell to see a popup that shows what word it represents and how many direct and indirect intertexts it has; click on a cell to freeze the popup information.
 Mousing over or clicking on a cell will also display a visualization below of that word&rsquo;s intertextual lineage.</p>

 		<p style="font-size:smaller;"><b>Direct intertexts</b> are those where a scholar has suggested a direct link between the present word and a word in an earlier text. <b>Indirect intertexts</b> are intertexts at further remove (i.e., where a direct or indirect intertext refers to another, still earlier, passage).
-Currently, the project does not include intratexts (allusions to other passages within the same text).</p>
+Currently, the project does not include intratexts (allusions to other passages within the same work).</p>

 		<p style="font-size:smaller;">A <b>missing</b> word (represented as a gap) is not currently in the database.
-A word shown with <b>zero total intertexts</b> is either in the database only as the ancestor of another word, or has not yet been assigned to any intertextual relationships.</p>
+A word shown with <b>zero total intertexts</b> either is in the database only as the ancestor of another word or has not yet been assigned to any intertextual relationships.</p>

 		<p style="font-size:smaller;"><b>Two caveats:</b> absence of a word does not necessarily mean that there are no intertexts, just that they are not yet in the database; and lines appear in numeric order, even if editors agree that they should be transposed.</p>